espressif/esp-matter/examples/zigbee_bridge/README.md

 ],
 ```

-It means that the ZigBee Bulb is added as Endpoint 1 on the Bridge
+It means that the Zigbee Bulb is added as Endpoint 1 on the Bridge
 device.
 You can read the cluster servers list on the dynamic endpoint.

 ```